Create a Linux swap file

 -

-Create the file that you want to use for swap by entering the following
+Create the file that you want to use for swap using either of the following commands:

 -